Souravbudke/western2.0/app/api/webhooks/clerk/README.md

 - When users are deleted in Clerk, they are removed from your database

 ## Troubleshooting

+### Common Issues

+1. **Receiving `email.created` but no users in database**:
+   - Check your Clerk webhook subscription settings
+   - Ensure you're subscribed to `user.created` not just `email.created`
+   - `email.created` events don't create users - they're just email verification events

+2. **Environment Variable Mismatch**:
+   - Use `CLERK_WEBHOOK_SECRET` in your `.env` file
+   - The code also supports `CLERK_WEBHOOK_SIGNING_SECRET` as fallback

+3. **Users not being created**:
+   - Check Vercel function logs for database connection errors
+   - Verify MongoDB connection string is correct
+   - Ensure the `User` model is properly defined

+### Debugging Steps

+1. Check your Clerk Dashboard webhook configuration:
+   - Go to Clerk Dashboard > Webhooks
+   - Verify you're subscribed to `user.created`, `user.updated`, and `user.deleted`
+   - Remove `email.created` subscription if present

+2. Test with a new user registration:
+   - Create a completely new account (not just sign in with existing account)
+   - Check Vercel logs for `user.created` events

+3. Monitor webhook events:
+   - Check both Clerk Dashboard webhook logs and Vercel function logs
+   - Look for database connection errors or user creation failures

 Check the server logs for any webhook processing errors.
 Common issues include:
 - Missing webhook secret